platformsh/platformsh-docs/docs/src/development/headers.md

 * `X-Platform-Cluster`: The ID of the cluster that received the request.
 The cluster name is formed from the project ID and environment ID.
 * `X-Platform-Processor`: The ID of the container that generated the response.
 The container ID is the cluster ID plus the container name.
 * `X-Platform-Router`: The ID of the router that served the request.
 The router ID is the processor ID of the router container, specifically.
 * `X-Debug-Info`: This is a header added by the edge layer.
 It doesn't contain any sensitive information or anything that could be misused.
-It has no relation to the `php` debugging tool [Xdebug](https://xdebug.org).
+It has no relation to the PHP debugging tool [Xdebug](https://xdebug.org).

 ## Custom headers